Friday, May 2, 2025

 Vandana Kumar

 Vandana Kumar is a French teacher and multiple award-winning poet from New Delhi, India.
-Her poems have been published in national and international websites and anthologies of repute.
-She is a Pushcart prize nominee 2023 and her poetry collection ‘Mannequin of Our Times’ has also won several awards.
+Her poems have been published on national and international websites and in reputable anthologies.
+She is a Pushcart Prize nominee for 2023, and her poetry collection ‘Mannequin of Our Times’ has also won several awards.

 Follow Feed the Holy.